maban/styleguide/README.md

     * **_sass** There's a sass file for every pattern.
 When adding new sass patterns, you'll need to import these into the `main.css` file.
     * **main.scss** imports all the sass files into one file.
 This is output in _sites/style/main.css
     * **pattern-lib.scss** styles specific to the style guide, not the site

+## Thank you

+Many thanks to [@paulrobertlloyd](http://twitter.com/paulrobertlloyd) for his [barebones style guide](http://barebones.paulrobertlloyd.com/), which is better than this one, just not using Jekyll.